The stochastic discrete nonlinear Schr\"odinger equation: microscopic derivation and finite-temperature phase transition: Discussion and Conclusion

 resulting in

 where

 abbreviates the nontrivial part of the free energy, since the other terms in eq.~\eqref{4.4a} drop out when the minimum of $F$ is calculated among the accessible values $x\in[0,1]$.

 The scaled free energy, eq.~\eqref{4.4b} has a global minimum at $x=1$ for $\bar{\beta}<2$ and develops a second local minimum at $\bar{\beta}=2$ which becomes the global minimum for $\bar{\beta}> \bar{\beta}_c \simeq 2.46$, see Figure \ref{fig36a}.
 The value of $x= Lb$ that minimises $F$ jumps from $1$ to the vicinity of $0.3$ at the critical temperature determined by $\bar\beta_c$.
+This means that approximately 70 percent of all weight is concentrated in one site.
 The jump of $x$ (and therefore the jump of the order parameter $a-b$) means that the phase transition is of first order.
 The inner minimum of the free energy \eqref{4.4b} becomes metastable for $2<\bar{\beta}<\bar\beta_c$ but persists down to $\bar{\beta}=2$, where this minimum vanishes.
 The outer minimum at 1 remains metastable for $\beta>\bar{\beta}_c$.
-The energy associated with the global minimum $x_{min}$ is obtained from eq.~\eqref{4.1a} and shown above in Figure \ref{fig32} as a black dash-dotted line.
+The energy associated with the global minimum $x_{min}$ is obtained from eq.~\eqref{4.1a} and shown above in Figure \ref{fig32}(b) as a black dash-dotted line.
 The location $\bar\beta_c$ of the jump agrees pretty well with the simulation data in this figure, and so does the entire low-temperature phase, $\bar{\beta}>\bar{\beta}_c$, including the metastable region.

 The energy of the high-temperature phase, $\bar{\beta}<\bar{\beta}_c$, resulting from our mean-field theory remains at the infinite-temperature value 2 when $\bar{\beta}$ increases, see Figure \ref{fig32}(b), because the theory neglects the coupling between neighbours, in contrast to the simulation data, which show a decreasing energy.
 However, there is a good match between the high-temperature energy and the analytical result obtained for the case $\alpha=0$, which neglects the nonlinearity but takes into account the coupling between neighbours.
 The resulting expression for the energy (eq.~\eqref{e.16} in appendix \ref{sec:e}) agrees well with the simulation data shown in Figure \ref{fig31}(a) (black dashed line), indicating that the nonlinear term proportional to $\alpha$ has a very small influence on the high-temperature phase.
 This is plausible since in the disordered phase the contribution of the nonlinear term to the energy is of order $\mathcal{O}(L^{-1})$ as compared to the normalisation.